hehuarui/smartHRM/README-en.md

 1. Fork this repository.
 2. Create a new branch (`git checkout -b feature/new-feature`).
+3. After fetch latest update from remote repository, add your changes to git version control.
-3. Commit your changes (`git commit -m 'Add new feature'`).
+4. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the remote branch (`git push origin feature/new-feature`).
+5. Push to the remote branch (`git push origin feature/new-feature`).
-5. Submit a Pull Request.
+6. Submit a Pull Request.

 ## License